This post contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 Without a dock, that scenario looks very different: a power cable, an HDMI cable to the monitor, a USB cable to the keyboard hub, a separate ethernet adapter, and a USB-A cable to your webcam.
 Five cables on the desk, five things to manage.

-A quality Thunderbolt 4 dock is one of the most impactful single purchases for a remote worker’s desk setup.
+A quality Thunderbolt 4 dock is one of the most impactful single purchases for a remote worker’s desk setup, particularly for those using a standing desk where a single cable simplifies height transitions.
 This guide covers the five best options in 2026, evaluated specifically for home office and hybrid work use.

 Thunderbolt 4 vs. USB-C: What Is the Difference?